akynazh/ins-bat/README.md

 ## Introduction

-You can use this script to download saved posts in your telegram account.
+You can use this script to download saved posts in your instagram account.

 The downloaded posts will be recorded in `record.json`, so you can remove or move the downloaded posts in the download directory, the next time you run the script, the script won't download the posts that are recorded in `record.json`.If you want to download the downloaded posts again, you can remove `record.json`.